 Each of the executive directors is also entitled under the terms of his service contract to a bonus in the event that specified performance targets are met or exceeded.
-These targets require increases in earnings per share in each financial year of the Group, adjusted to exclude certain exceptional non-trading items.
-Messers Diver, Shah and Kissane are also entitled to a further bonus of 4%, 2% and 1% respectively of the consolidated, pre-tax profits of the Group in the event that a specified minimum target is met or exceeded.
+These targets are based on certain profit levels being achieved in each financial year of the Group, adjusted to exclude certain exceptional non-trading items.
+Messrs Diver, Shah and Kissane are also entitled to a further bonus of 4%, 2% and 1% respectively of the consolidated, pre-tax profits of the Group in the event that a specified minimum target is met or exceeded.